How Long Is the Flight to Turkey? Flight Times by Departure City and Route

 New York (JFK) | Istanbul (IST)* | 1-stop (Dubai) | 15–17 hours | 2–5 hours | Wide range of departure times |

-Houston (IAH) | Istanbul (IST)* | 1-stop (Dubai) | 17–21 hours | 2–6 hours | Can feel quite long, but excellent inflight service |
+Houston (IAH) | Istanbul (IST)* | 1-stop (Dubai) | 17–21 hours | It can feel quite long, but the excellent inflight service | It can feel quite long, but the excellent in-flight service |

 Los Angeles (LAX) | Istanbul (IST)* | 1-stop (Dubai) | 17–20 hours | 2–5 hours | Emirates A380 on some legs, known for onboard lounge |